New Jersey Divorce Laws

 What Are the Costs Involved in Filing for Divorce with a Divorce Attorney in Warren?

-When filing for divorce in Warren, New Jersey, the costs involved can vary significantly depending on a range of factors.
-Filing fees are a basic component of these costs and typically range from a few hundred dollars.
-Additional expenses may include fees for process serving, document preparation, and obtaining certified copies of legal documents.
-Legal representation is often the largest expenditure, but it is also the most crucial for protecting your rights throughout the divorce process.
+When filing for divorce in Warren, New Jersey, the expenses can vary based on several factors.
+Filing fees are one part of these costs and usually range from a few hundred dollars.
+Additional expenses may include fees for serving paperwork, preparing documents, and obtaining certified copies.
+Legal representation is often the biggest financial commitment, but also the most vital for protecting your rights during a divorce.

 How Does the Division of Assets Work During a Divorce in NJ?

-In New Jersey, the division of assets in a divorce case follows the legal principle of equitable distribution.
-This does not mean an automatic 50/50 split but an equitable, fair division based on various factors.
-Such considerations include the duration of the marriage, the age and health of each spouse, income and property brought into the marriage, and the standard of living established during the marriage.
+In New Jersey, courts use equitable distribution during divorce.
+This does not mean an automatic 50/50 split, but a fair division based on details such as the length of the marriage, the age and health of each person, income, property brought into the marriage, and the lifestyle you established as a couple.

 Is Mediation a Viable Option for All Divorce Cases?

-Mediation is a viable option for many, but not all divorce cases.
-It works best when both parties are willing to communicate openly and work collaboratively toward settlement.
-Ideal candidates for mediation are typically those seeking to reduce costs and limit conflict while reaching mutually agreeable terms.
+Mediation often fits many, but not all, divorce cases.
+Both parties must want to communicate and work toward a solution.
+Mediation is usually best for those wanting to reduce costs and conflict while settling important terms.

 To speak with our experienced divorce lawyers in Warren, NJ, call us at (908) 274-3028 or contact us online today.